-Day of the Dead in Los Angeles just might be one of our favorite local holidays.
+Day of the Dead in Los Angeles is easily one of our favorite holidays to commemorate locally.
 The celebration of the deceased isn’t about haunted spirits or prolonged mourning but instead offers a healthy perspective on the afterlife.
-Observers of the Mexican holiday (traditionally held after Halloween) visit loved ones' gravestones, often as part of public gatherings; you’ll find cultural affairs around the city with dance rituals, musical performances and plenty of calaca (skeleton) costumes.
+Observers of the Mexican holiday (traditionally held after Halloween) visit loved ones’ gravestones, often as part of public gatherings.
+Typically you’d find cultural affairs around the city with dance rituals, musical performances and plenty of calaca (skeleton) costumes.
 Get a taste of the holiday with some of our favorite Day of the Dead events, as well as the tastiest Mexican food in town.

 What is Day of the Dead?